-Cost: There is no cost involved in any of the counselling services your child will receive as a part of Metropole's Comprehensive School Counselling Program.
+Cost: There is no cost to you for any of the counselling your child receives as a part of Metropole's Comprehensive School Counselling Program.

 I have read and understand the information provided by the School Counsellor and have had an opportunity to ask questions about counselling.